AlvaroEsRo/alvaroesro.github.io/content/posts/MyPersonalSite.md

 +++
-title = "Building My Personal Website: A Hub for Projects and Discoveries" date = "2024-10-02" description = "Creating a personal website to showcase my projects and share my findings." tags = ["Web Development", "Projects", "Learning"]
+title = "Building My Personal Website" date = "2024-10-02"
+description = "Creating a personal website to showcase my projects and share my findings." tags = ["Web Development", "Projects", "Learning"] weight = 2
 +++

 ## Introduction

 In a world where having an online presence is key, most people rely on platforms like **LinkedIn** to display their professional journey.
 While it's a great tool, I felt it wasn't enough for me.
-I needed more than just a place to list my achievements—I wanted a space where I could share my projects, findings, and the challenges I've faced head-on.
-That’s when I decided to build my own **personal website**.
+I needed more than just a place to list my achievements—I wanted a space where I could share my projects, findings, and the challenges I've faced off.
+That’s when I decided to build my own **Personal Website**.

-### 🔧 What You’ll Find on My Website:
+## 🔧 What You’ll Find on My Website:
 - **Project Portfolio**: Here, I’ll be documenting all my projects, from university assignments to personal experiments.
 Each project comes with a detailed breakdown of the challenges I faced, the solutions I implemented, and what I learned in the process.
 - **Blog**: I plan to share my thoughts, experiences, and technical findings on a variety of topics.
 - **Skills and Tools**: The website also highlights the various tools and languages I’ve mastered, along with practical examples of how I’ve applied them.